prabhakar0304/News-App/README.md

 Open the project on [Android Studio](https://developer.android.com/studio).

-Don't forget the change the [News API ](https://newsapi.org/) and use your own API key.
+Don't forget to change the [News API ](https://newsapi.org/) and use your own API key.

 ## Contributing